How to identify AI Overview traffic that's wasting your time (and what to do about it)

 How Can I Tell if My Traffic Is Coming from AI Search Features?

-While Google Search Console doesn't explicitly separate AI Overview traffic, you can identify it by analysing query patterns and user behaviour.
+Google Search Console doesn't explicitly separate AI Overview traffic, but you can identify it by analysing query patterns and user behaviour.
 Look for informational queries with high impressions but low clicks, and compare landing pages that answer questions versus those promoting services.

 Cross-reference this data with your conversion analytics to spot the patterns.
 The telltale sign is dramatically different performance patterns between informational and commercial content.
 This identification method shows consistent patterns across different industries when I audit client accounts.